staffanu/museld/musecpp/README.md

 know if the non-linear processing has already been applied or not in the case we read the input from the output of a MUSE player.
 When demodulating RF, enabling the non-linear processing clearly improves picture quality, and we also know that it is not done elsewhere.
 In the other case, however, it is not clear that picture quality is improved, so this is still an unknown.

+> GLFW_KEY_Z

+Zoom the displayed output image: toggles between zoom factor 1, 2, and 4.
+When zoomed, the visible area can be changed using the arrow keys.

 ### Things to do